Crypto, Disruption, Economics, Finance, Latest, Markets

 Low-cost producers will survive

 However, Canadian oil sands have become more attractive to investors due to their high volume, low decline, and low production cost.
-Once it was the most expensive oil per barrel, the industry managed to lower the cost down to $17 per barrel due to innovation and continuous improvement [13].
+Once it was the most expensive oil per barrel, the industry managed to lower the cost to $17 per barrel due to innovation and continuous improvement [13].
 The industry also pioneered carbon capture technology to reduce the greenhouse emission impact of climate change.

 The only survivor in the energy sector is low-cost producers.
 OPEC and US Shale producers will start production as soon as the oil price increases.
 It will create price volatility in the short-run and long-run price decline if the oil demand continues to fall as the demand for electrification and hydrogen fuel pick up.
 The demand for crude oil will not go away anytime soon as it is the primary raw material for our modern civilization [14].